Amazing beach experience at Makalawena Beach on the Big Island

 There are three ways to get to the isolated and beautiful Makalawena beach on the west side of the Big Island.
 Two involves hiking directly from the parking areas of the beaches at Kua Bay or Mahaiula beach.
 The third option is driving or hiking from the main highway directly to the beach.

-This is road is extremely difficult to drive through with lots of pot holes and uneven surfaces and the roundtrip hike is also exposed and difficult to walk through.
+The third options is a very rough rock road which is extremely difficult to drive through.
+There are lots of pot holes and uneven surfaces and only recommended if you are very confident in your 4WHD skills.
 Below are the directions to take depending on the route that you choose.

 Reaching the Makalawena beach through the Mahaiula Beach side

 The easiest route getting to Makalawena beach is from Mahaiula Beach.
 From the airport and driving down Hwy 19 at mile marker 90 and 91 enter the rough gravel paved road with potholes and uneven road until you hit the parking lot area by the beach.